Far-right politics

 How can liberal democratic actors counter the normalization of exclusionary rhetoric?
 Femonationalism — using gender equality frames to legitimize anti-immigration positions — has become a prominent tool of radical right and mainstream conservative parties alike.
 We distinguish content-based rebuttals (targeting empirical claims) from source-based rebuttals (targeting messenger credibility).
 We test both in a pre-registered audio-video vignette experiment (N=3,994, quota-representative German adults).
 Respondents watched femonationalist statements by real politicians followed by one of three rebuttals: a factual correction debunking the immigration-violence link, a symbolic critique of low female representation in these parties, or a substantive critique of their conservative gender policies.
 Results reveal a clear asymmetry: factual counterspeech reduces femonationalist threat perceptions by 16.1% and shifts the perceived social acceptability of anti-immigrant expression from a majority to a minority position, while source-based rebuttals largely fail.
 Femonationalism's persuasive power lies in its empirical credibility; fact-based counterspeech can restigmatize anti-immigration sentiment.

-Coalition Negotiation Breakdown and Electoral Returns.
 Who Benefits When the Center-Right Refuses the Far Right?
+Evidence from coalition negotiation rupture

-with Denis Cohen, Rebeca Antuña and Werner Krause
+with Denis Cohen, Rebeca González Antuña and Werner Krause

 APSA 2026 (upcoming)